MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 - HoloLens 2
 ---

-# Hardware backed integrity, runttime attestation
+# Hardware backed integrity, run-time attestation

-Hardware-backed integrity and runtime attestation protects against threats that originate prior to the start of an operating system, during runtime, when the device uses hardware, and remote attestation services to ensure integrity is maintained at startup and throughout runtime duration.
+Hardware-backed integrity and run-time attestation protects against threats that originate prior to the start of an operating system, during run-time, when the device uses hardware, and remote attestation services to ensure integrity is maintained at startup and throughout run-time duration.

 ## UEFI secure boot